rsponholtz/azscadeploy/README.md

 ##########################################################################
 ```

+When a pattern is complete you can put it in the library of patterns on your own SCA at /var/lib/sca/patterns/local, and you should submit the pattern as a pull request on this repo.

+## Pattern samples

 Let's look at the pattern checks you can create.
 It is possible to write these patterns in perl, bash or python with the built-in libraries, and you could use anything else as long as you can parse the supportconfig files and create the correct output.

+This is a pattern written in perl.
+It checks whether there are any cli-ban or cli-prefer location constraints in the cluster configuration.

 ```perl
 #!/usr/bin/perl